s-elo/npm-package-devtool/README.md

 ### Dev

-Before using this function, you might need to add some config at the `package.json` of the corresponding npm package.
+Before using this function, you might need to add some config at the `package.json` of the corresponding npm package or **at the root path package.json**.

+> For monorepo, we will use the config at a package.json of a specific package if specified, otherwise using the config of root package.json.

 ```json
 {